fpistm/stm32_tools/README.md

 **Examples:**
   * To build all ino file found in _examples_ and  _libraries_ directories:

+_Note: exclude_list.txt is used to filter sketches found._

 `./build_arduino.sh -a`
   * To build a specific sketch _\<path to my ino file\>/mysketch.ino_: